UX Research Term

 How Information Scent Works

-1. Clear labels and terminology: Navigation labels, headings, and link text that precisely describe what users will find
+1. Clear labels and terminology: Navigation labels, headings, and link text that precisely describe destination content

-2. Visual cues: Icons, thumbnails, or preview images that hint at destination content
+2. Visual cues: Icons, thumbnails, or preview images that accurately represent what users will find

 Best Practices for Creating Strong Information Scent